+Owner has been trained on the following:

+Know locations of

+- □ Seacock/Thru-hull

+- Sea strainer Module

+- $\hfill\square$ Feed Pump Modules A and B

+- □ Prefilter

+- □ High Pressure Module

+- □ Clark Pump Pressure Relief Valve

+- Product water inlet to Freshwater Tank

+- □ Sampling Tap

+- □ Brine Discharge location

+- □ Service hoses and storage chemicals

+- User Manual

-Owne er has been trained on the following: locations of Seacock/Thru-hull Sea strainer module Prefilter (and/or) Feed Pump Module Freshwater Flush Module High Pressure Module Clark Pump Pressure Relief valve Product water inlet to Freshwater Tank Brine Discharge location Service hoses and storage chemicals User Manual Hov Hov Hov Hov Kno Kno Kno Kno Hav Hav Has Has Hav Hav Has Hav Hav Has Hav Has Hav Hav w to power the watermaker off and on at the main breaker. w to run the watermaker. w to freshwater flush and the importance of freshwater flushing. bows when the ships domestic freshwater pump is on. bows which prefilter cartridges to use and how to change them. bows how to service the sea strainer module. bows where the carbon block filter is and is familiar with (6 months) service frequency. bows how to run the system via "RUN MANUAL."
-Including knowing how to bypass the diversion valve and ample the product water before it enters the tank. derstands the risks of running the system in run manual. we visually seen the overboard brine discharge (Should know when the system is pumping water). bow where freshwater enters the tank, would be able to manually sample/taste water if necessary. derstand when the Clark Pump is under pressure and cycling.
-Is felt the boost pump when the system is on and when the system is off. derstand the relationship between the boost pump and filter condition as well as feed pump health.
-Note to the tolerance when boost pump cable is disconnected. able to identify feed pump cavitation (this is the sound the feed pump makes when the system is running, and the seacock is closed momentarily.) we seen how the service hoses and bucket are used to circulate seawater or freshwater through the system we heard the difference speeds of the vane pump (the difference between Run Hi and Service speed.) he Notes S: COMMISSIONING REPORT SIGN OFF Technician's Name: Technician's Signature: Owner's Name Owner's Signature
+$\hfill\square$ How to power the watermaker off and on at the main breaker.

+- $\Box$ How to run the watermaker. - □ How to freshwater flush and the importance of freshwater flushing. - □ Knows each pump can make water individually. - □ Knows when the ships domestic freshwater pump is on. - □ Knows which prefilter cartridges to use and how to change them. - □ Knows how to service the sea strainer module. - □ Knows where the carbon block filter is and is familiar with (6 months) service frequency. - □ Have visually seen the overboard brine discharge (Should know when the system is pumping water). - □ Knows how to sample the product water. - □ Understand when the Clark Pump is under pressure and cycling. - Have seen how the service hoses and bucket are used to circulate seawater or freshwater through the system.

-MICROPUR®
+Notes:\\\\

+COMMISSIONING REPORT SIGN OFF Technician's Name:

+Technician's Signature:

+Owner's Name

+Owner's Signature